IbrahimElshafey/LocalResumableFunction/_Documents/Refactor and Enhancements.md

 * Refactor long methods
 * Remove direct use for DbContext
 * What are best practices for HTTPClient use `services.AddSingleton<HttpClient>();`
-* Replace HttpHangfire with abstraction to enable queue based communication
+* Replace HttpHangfire with abstraction to enable queue based communication between services

 # Enhancements
-* Function=Matched waits priority
+* Function priority/Matched Waits priority
 	* How hangfire handle priority
 * Parameter check lib use
 * Performance Analysis